-When the whole concert hall becomes the stage: Philippe Manoury’s Ring with François-Xavier Roth, followed by Scriabin’s ethereal Poem of Ecstasy.
+When the whole concert hall becomes the stage: David Lang's the public domain is performed by 500 people, followed by Philippe Manoury’s Ring with François-Xavier Roth, and Scriabin’s Poem of Ecstasy.

 Enter into the discordant and energetically disorienting sound world of Philippe Manoury’s Ring, written for large ‘spatialised’ orchestra and extended percussion.
 Steel drums, timbales and anvils all feature in this new musical experience, as LSO musicians are scattered throughout the Barbican Hall.

-The concert begins on the foyers with a performance of David Lang's Public Domain, directly followed by Phlippe Manoury's Ring whilst the audience members take their seats in the hall.
+The concert begins on the foyers with a performance of David Lang's the public domain, directly followed by Phlippe Manoury's Ring whilst the audience members take their seats in the hall.

 * Supported by the Aaron Copland Fund for Music